guyinatuxedo/nightmare/modules/07-bof_static/dcquals19_speedrun1/readme.md

 This gadget will allow us to write an `8` byte value stored in `rdx` to whatever address is pointed to by the `rax` register.
 In addition it's kind of convenient since we can use the four gadgets we found earlier to prep this write.
 Lastly we just need to find a gadget for `syscall`:

 ```
-$    python ROPgadget.py --binary speedrun-001 | grep ": syscall"
+$    python3 ROPgadget.py --binary speedrun-001 | grep ": syscall"
 0x000000000040129c : syscall
 ```

-Keep in mind that our ROP chain is comprised of addresses to instructions, and not the instructions themselves.
+Keep in mind that our ROP chain consists of addresses to instructions, and not the instructions themselves.
 So we will overwrite the return address with the first gadget of the ROP chain, and when it returns it will keep on going down the chain until we get our shell.
 Also for moving values into registers, we will store those values on the stack in the ROP Chain, and they will just be popped off into the regisets.
 Putting it all together we get the following exploit:

 ```
 from pwn import *